 Be immersed in different cultures, visit historic and natural sites, and well, travel anywhere on the map.
+All while earning credit toward your degree.
 That’s the power of study abroad at Lesley.

-While in Florence, expressive arts therapy major Jess gained valuable life and professional experience through her placement as a volunteer teacher for an arts center offering English language classes.
+While in Florence, expressive arts therapy major Jess Visconti gained valuable life and professional experience through her placement as a volunteer teacher for an arts center.
 “Creating art and playing games while having a language barrier was challenging, but taught me many skills for the future,” she says.

-Spend a year or semester abroad in the destination of your choice, embark on a short-term travel course, pursue an internship, or enroll as an exchange student in one of our partner universities in Asia or Europe.
-Complete two semesters of study at Lesley with a minimum of a 2.7 GPA, and you’re good to go.
+Spend a year or semester abroad, participate in a short-term travel course, pursue an internship, or enroll as an exchange student in one of our partner universities in Asia or Europe.
+To be eligible, you must complete two semesters of study at Lesley with a minimum of a 2.7 GPA.

 Pursue study abroad at the Dylan Thomas International Summer School in Wales through our MFA in Creative Writing Program.